sealcode/sealious/README.md

    **Example**: `mongodb` - translates Sealious schema into mongodb collections.

   * `resource_type` - is a description of a part of the application's schema.
 It contains *fields*.
 Every such field is of a certain *`field_type`* (described below).
-Resource type uses access strategies to describe who and in what arbitratances, can perform CRUD operations on a given resource instance.
+Resource type uses access strategies to describe who and in what arbitratances, can perform CRUD operations on a given resource instance. - more details [see](https://github.com/Sealious/Sealious/blob/dev/docs/reference.md#resource-type)

     **Example**: `shopping_cart_entry` - contains fields such as `product_id` (of field_type "reference"), or `product_name` (of field_type "text").
 Also, it uses access_strategy `public` so each entry is visible only by the user who created it.